 An intensive review of financial and managerial accounting concepts with emphasis on the managerial viewpoint.
-Uses various quantitative techniques to analyze financial and managerial information for planning, controlling, and decision-making purposes.
+This course uses various quantitative techniques to analyze financial and managerial information for planning, controlling, and decision-making purposes.

 BUS 550.
 Analytical Tools for Decision Making.
 3 hours.